jpacerqueira-zz/spark-on-kubernetes/README.md

- - The Standard k8s-spark execution from GKS
+ - The Standard k8s-spark execution from Google Kubernetes Service - GKS - Adapted to Spark on BareMetal Kubernetes.

-   TODO : adapted benchmark to AKS S3 using latest SA3 connector

    All operations executed in order :